ctulhufromrlieh/SF_F4_CookRecipes/README.md

 Skill factory F4 task.
 Project - cook recipes.

 ## Installation
+Sure that current dir in terminal is root dir!
 Execute these commands in terminal:

 cd cook_recipes_server
+python -m venv venv
 venv/scripts/activate
 pip install -r requirements.txt
-python manage.py runserver
 cd ../cook_recipes_client
 npm install

-Before execute Usage commands use:
+If you plan to use after installation use command to return to root:
 cd ..

 ## Usage
+Sure that current dir in terminal is root dir!

-Execute these commands in terminal:
+Execute these commands in terminal for SERVER:
 cd cook_recipes_server
 python manage.py runserver

+Execute these commands in terminal for CLIENT:
-cd ../cook_recipes_client
+cd cook_recipes_client
 npm start